 Our facilities are at the cutting edge of computer development, meaning you’ll use the latest technologies in high-spec labs.
 Our Games Development facility features the latest Intel hardware to provide extra high-powered gaming PCs.
 There are also console development kits, large curved monitors and cutting edge gaming PCs, allowing you to develop games in a realistic testing environment.
 You’ll also find dedicated spaces on campus for computing students, including Windows, Apple Mac, Linux and Networking suites, all with the latest software.

-Entry criteria detail typical offers but USW considers all applications on an individual basis which means that we could make offers based on qualifications, personal profile and experience.
 Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.

 BTEC Extended Diploma Pass Pass Pass or BTEC Diploma Pass Pass

-GCSEs: The University normally requires a minimum 3 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances
+GCSEs: The University normally requires a minimum 3 GCSEs including Mathematics and English at Grade C/Grade 4 or above, or their equivalent but consideration is given to individual circumstances

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.

 If your current qualifications don't meet the entry requirements for entry onto year 1 of your chosen undergraduate degree, we offer one-year International Foundation Programmes through our pathway partnership with QAHE to help you reach the level required for progression.
 For more information visit our Pathway website.